PaddlePaddle/Paddle/benchmark/cluster/network/README.md

 ### Some common questions:
 - Can data transformation use TCP protocol use full of a 100Gb network?
 	- Yep.
-Iperf can reach 94Gb/s even in docker.It seems that there's 10% lower than on host.
-	- Note that: this will use many CPU cores to get this throughput.
+Iperf can reach 94Gb/s even in docker.	- Note that: this will use many CPU cores to get this throughput.
 - Is RDMA necessary?
 	- Yep.
 We can use it to get high throughput with low CPU usage than use tcp.
 - Is MPI(MPI Send and MPI Receive) necessary?